puzzle/delivery-pipeline-concept/stages/02-packaging/packaging.md

 ### Container Build

+To build the container:

-* take newest Baseimage for your Container
+* take newest Baseimage for your Container,
 * run software and library updates
-* only install really needed software and libraries for running the application
+* only install really needed software and libraries for running the application.

-* Container build best practices: [Container Build](../../best-practices.md#container-build)
+Container build best practices: [Container Build](../../best-practices.md#container-build)

 ### Hardening the container